Set up a bank account

 • Bank Letter from the University showing home and Manchester addresses.

-Bank Letters will be issued in pdf format to all EU and international students from early to mid-September and once steps 1-9 of registration have been completed.
+Bank Letters will be issued in pdf format to all EU and international students from early to mid-September and once steps one to nine of registration have been completed.

-Obtaining your Bank Letter and getting an appointment with a UK high street bank can take time and may lead to delays in being able to fully complete your registration.
+Obtaining your Bank Letter and getting an appointment with a UK high street bank can take time.
 To avoid this, consider setting up an online bank account ahead of your arrival in the UK.

 Online banks such as Wise and Revolut do not require proof of a UK address, meaning you can set up an account before you arrive in Manchester.
 Setting up this type of account is simple, and in some cases you can do so with a selfie and a photograph of your ID.